Geodefi/Portal-Eth/contracts/Portal/globals/Readme.md

 ### ID Type

 As mentioned above, IDs are not predefined.
-However, grouping some* IDs according to the expected behaviour of it can help us develop predefined functionalities according to the group it is involved.
+However, grouping some\* IDs according to the expected behaviour of it can help us develop predefined functionalities according to the group it is involved.

 For example we can define an ID as a:

-* **Operation**, allowing contracts to communicate with other contracts and addresses.
+- **Operation**, allowing contracts to communicate with other contracts and addresses.
-* **Pool**, allowing it to be used for minting gETH.
+- **Pool**, allowing it to be used for minting gETH.
-* **Limit**, allowing a limit of IDs to be represented as a group.
+- **Limit**, allowing a range of IDs to be represented as a group.
-* **Package**, allowing it to have limited upgradability.
+- **Package**, allowing it to have limited upgradability.

 ---